mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 The memory Shinna's face was frozen in his mind when he found himself lying on the vinegrass floor where Shinna and Setre had been only a moment ago.
 A dull headache pounded at the space behind his eyes and he knew from the pain that this wasn't a dream.

 The air had changed from sweet smoke and raucous voices to the distant sounds of treebreeze and people talking.
-He lifted his head to look around but when he opened his eyes he saw nothing but blue light wherever he looked. _Temporary blindness,_ he told himself. _A symptom of kanosin withdraw._ He tried to remember the last memories that he could but his mind was still foggy, trying to collect the fragments and put them together like a broken bowl.
+He lifted his head to look around but when he opened his eyes he saw nothing but darkness wherever he looked. _Temporary blindness,_ he told himself. _A symptom of kanosin withdraw._ He tried to remember the last memories that he could but his mind was still foggy, trying to collect the fragments and put them together like a broken bowl.
 Then he remembered Shinna's hands pinning his legs to the ground and Setre's weight against him and he shuddered with a rush of disgust and shame.

 "What have I done?" he said out loud as he began to weep and wring his hands in frustration.
 "What have I done?!"

 A pair of footsteps approached him.
 "Kipnu!
 Get up!"
 A voice called.
 Setre burst into the room with her spear in hand, and pulled Kipnu up to his feet.
 The blood suddenly rushed out of his head and he swayed to and fro to gain his balance amidst the piercing pain in his head.
-His eyes were open yet he still saw nothing but the blank color of blue.
+His eyes were open yet he still saw nothing but dakrness.

 "It's time to go," she said in a hurried tone, taking his arm in her hand.